lanl/MATAR/docs_sphinx/api/program_listing_file_src_matar.h.rst

    //----end of DynamicRaggedDownArray class definitions-----

-   // 15SparseRowArrayy
+   // 15CSRArrayy
    template <typename T>
-   class SparseRowArray {
+   class CSRArray {
      private: // What ought to be private ? size_t dim1_, dim2_; // dim1_ is number of rows dim2_ is number of columns
        size_t nnz_;